Last updated on June 30th, 2022

 With clubs, it is possible to build the best teams by looking into the transfer market and signing players to improve their team in various positions.
 Furthermore, due to the amount of revenue clubs generate, they can spend money to sign new players.

-You can find out how football transfer fees are becoming expensive here.
+You can find out how football transfer fees are becoming expensive here, as well as where the money goes to.

 However, unlike in club football, transfers are not permitted among national teams.
 Only players who have links to a country can play for such a country.